 Although it requires some digging, there are several options for churchgoers within your new community.
 Both Daegu and CFAC have services on Sundays and CFAC also streams its services live.
 Although the following list is not complete, here are some options for English speaking services in Busan.
 Reach out as well to the Chinhae Chapel, as the also keep a running list of churches in the area with maps that is updated every six months.
-As a last tip, remember many Korean speaking churches are extremely welcoming as well.
+Remember many Korean speaking churches are extremely welcoming as well. service times are subject to change